Sailability In Scotland

 We also work with Scottish Disability Sport to keep up to date with emerging best practice and changes to legislation.

-The Disability Sailing Scotland Google calendar will list events, regattas, traveler series, taster days and anything else of interest in disability sailing.
-Updates and last minute news will also be listed on the Disability Sailing Scotland facebook page so keep an eye on that if you want the most up to date information.
+Updates on events, regattas, training opportunities and last minute news will be listed on the Disability Sailing Scotland Facebook page so keep an eye on that if you want the most up to date information.

-David the regional organiser would love to hear from clubs and other organisations about any events that they are organising that would like listing on the Google calendar ( see link on right hand side) or Facebook sites to help boost interest.
+David Hill the regional organiser would love to hear from clubs and other organisations about any events that they are organising to put on the Facebook page to help boost interest.

 We will continue to work with and support these sites and hope to see new ones popping up around the country in due course.
-If you wish to expand your clubs programme and give disabled sailors access to your waters or if you want to get Sailability Foundation Status then RYA Sailability can help you.
-Your first contact should be with your RYA Sailability Regional Organiser who can offer advice and training opportunities for your club and club members.
+If you wish to expand your clubs programme and give disabled sailors access to your waters or if you want to get Sailability Accreditation Status then RYA Sailability can help you.
+Your first contact should be with your RYA Sailability Regional Organiser who can offer advice and training opportunities for your club and club members and run through the process for getting your club or centre accreditation status.